 The green energy revolution is underway, and a seemingly unlikely source could be fueling the future for the transition away from fossil fuels: Nuclear energy.

-Nuclear energy has been around for several decades, but it is being touted as a viable method to supplement renewable energy sources during the transition away from traditional energy sources.
+Nuclear energy has been around for several decades, but it is being touted as a viable method to supplement renewable energy sources while transitioning away from traditional ones.

 My guide to the best uranium ETFs in Canada can help you decide if it’s the right investment for you.

 Investing in uranium could be an excellent approach for investors bullish on the long-term prospects of the element’s vital to the nuclear energy industry.
 The nuclear energy industry has been around for several decades.

 The commodity goes through relatively long bear and bull cycles.
 The last several years have seen bearish environments for uranium, and the last peak for the commodity was back in 2007.